bakery/blog/_posts/2015-11-29-meteor-seo-circa-november-2015.markdown

 I assume at this point you understand the nature of SEO problems in Meteor apps due to the dynammic nature of the applications.
 If you don't, you might want to start [here](https://www.quora.com/How-bad-is-MeteorJS-for-an-SEO).

-We had to set up SEO jazz + support for Facebook's Open Graph tags (so you get nice previews of your pages on FB) and found the reality of Meteor SEO to be pretty straighforward and not so grim at all.
-Here's how (or [just right in](https://github.com/thebakeryio/meteor-seo-heroku)).
+We had to set up some SEO jazz + support for Facebook's Open Graph tags (so you get nice previews of your pages on FB) and found the reality of Meteor SEO to be pretty straighforward and not so grim at all.
+Here's how (you can also [just jump right in](https://github.com/thebakeryio/meteor-seo-heroku)).

 ## Setup